 Dear [Recipient's Name],

-Thank you for your attention to this serious matter.
-I hope we can resolve this issue amicably.
+Thank you for your immediate attention to this important matter.
+I look forward to your prompt response.

 Once you have obtained the Michigan Cease and Desist Letter form, it’s time to fill it out carefully.
 This letter serves as a formal request for someone to stop certain actions.
 Ensure that all information is accurate and complete to avoid any misunderstandings.